FixedSpecialty/B-Tree-Java/README.md

 ## TESTING:
 Our testing started out with creating a class that instantiated a Btree, created a LinkedList to reprent the parsed file and then looped through the linked list, adding the sequenced into the btree.
 We then created a print method that would display all of the DNA strings and the frequencies of each string.

-Run speeds when using a cache/ no cache:
+Run speeds when using a cache/ no cache when creating the BTree:

     No cache (in milliseconds) = 526401